 The ships were informed, on October 9, that American carriers were seen near Formosa so they sailed for Hong Kong when they received word American planes were in the area.
 During this part of the trip, the ships ran into American submarines which sank two more ships.
-The Hokusen Maru arrived at Hong Kong on October 11.
+The Hokusen Maru arrived in Hong Kong on October 11.
 While it was in port, American planes bombed the harbor on October 16 but no damage was done to the ship.
 On October 21, the ship sailed for Takao, Formosa, arriving on October 24.

 Upon reaching the Formosa, the POWs remained in the ship’s holds until they disembarked on November 8.
-Once on shore, they were taken to Inrin Temporary POW camp on the island.
+Once on shore, they were taken to the Inrin Temporary POW camp on the island.
 The POWs did light work because most were too ill to do much more.
 The healthier POWs worked at a sugarcane processing plant.

 On January 24, 1945, John and another 563 POWs took a train to Shirakawa were they boarded the Enoshima Maru the next day.
 The ship sailed and took five days to reach Moji, Japan.
 After arriving at Moji, the POWs left the ship and boarded a train.
-When they got off the train, they got on a narrow gauge train which they rode into the mountains.
+When they got off the train, they got on a narrow-gauge train which they rode into the mountains.
 After getting off the second train, in deep snow, the POWs walked the last few miles to Sendai #3 arriving in the camp on January 23.
 In the camp, the POWs mined lead and zinc for the Mitsubishi Mining Company.

 In the camp, the guards carried bamboo clubs which they hit the POWs with on a regular basis for various reasons.
 When being punished, the POWs were ordered and forced to stand at attention, in the snow, in their inadequate clothing.
 On several occasions, they were forced to stand at attention with holding buckets of water at arms’ length.

 The POWs were marched to and from the mine by Japanese civilians.
 If they fell behind during the march, the guards beat them with their bamboo clubs.
 One day when entering the mine, the POWs had to remove their hats and bow to the Japanese mine god.
 He removed his hat, bowed, and said, “Hello Roosevelt.”
-The guard, who was known as “Tom,” to the POWs understood what he had said and hit him a three-foot-long stick on the top of his head which caused him to fall backward about six feet.
+The guard, who was known as “Tom” to the POWs understood what he had said and hit him with a three-foot-long stick on the top of his head which caused him to fall backward about six feet.

 What is known about the camp is that the hospital was a cold wooden barracks that was sealed against the cold.
 One of the worst things about the camp was the lice.
 John and the other POWs would clean their clothes by running the carbide mining lamps along the seams.
 The heat from the lamps would cause the lice to pop.